 Often release contention management is not identified until a Change Review Board is convened a week or two before the release date, too late to avoid lost productivity and delayed benefits.
 When a “toxic” release combination is identified, the only recourse is to defer one or many of the release events, creating a domino effect of delayed deliveries.

-Because every release brings new value to an organisation, conflicts between releases will delay the delivery of business benefits such as increased revenue, reduced costs or greater efficiency.
-Discretionary releases will always be relegated below regulatory releases, compounding delays in realising new business opportunities.
+Because every release brings new value to an organization, conflicts between releases will delay the delivery of business benefits such as increased revenue, reduced costs or greater efficiency.
+Discretionary releases will always be relegated below regulatory releases, compounding delays in realizing new business opportunities.

 Having the ability to map out release events far enough in advance enables change management functions to mitigate the impact of release contention through proactive rescheduling of activities.
 The introduction of a fixed schedule of “business performance steps” to which releases can be linked will further mitigate the likelihood of release collision and the need for reactive intervention.

-Managers need access to the right data to understand and visualise business change and control how it is released.
-Providing the business with better visibility and greater control over technical changes will reduce the risk of delays and accelerate the adoption of new technology, allowing the value of incremental changes to be realised.
+Managers need access to the right data to understand and visualize business change and control how it is released.
+Providing the business with better visibility and greater control over technical changes will reduce the risk of delays and accelerate the adoption of new technology, allowing the value of incremental changes to be realized.

-Click here to find out how Cutover can help you avoid release contention.
+Click here to find out how Cutover can help you with continuous transformation.